Charles William Daniel: Despised and Rejected

 This novel explores theme of homosexuality, and some of its characters express strongly pacifist views.
 The journalist James Douglas, who had previously incited prosecution for indecency of The Rainbow by D. H. Lawrence, wrote in the magazine London Opinion:

 A thoroughly poisonous book, every copy of which ought to be put on the fire forthwith, is Despised and Rejected, by A. T. Fitzroy – probably a pen-name.
 Of its hideous immoralities the less said the better; but concerning its sympathetic presentation, in the mouths of its ‛hero' and of other characters of pacifism and conscientious objection, and of sneering at the English as compared with the Hun, this needs to be asked: What is the use of our spending hundreds of thousands of pounds on propaganda, and tens of thousands more on Censorship, while pestiferous filth like this remains unsuppressed?
 The book is published by C. W. Daniel, Ltd., of Graham House, Tudor Street; and I imagine that it will not be long, after the authorities have examined this literary fungus, before he is a Daniel brought to judgment.

-The book was tried at the City of London court at the Mansion House, on October 10, 1918, and Daniel was fined £420 with £40 costs.
+The book was tried at the City of London court at the Mansion House on 10 October 1918; Daniel was fined £420 with £40 costs.
 Friends and supporters raised the money to pay the fine for him.
 After the trial, Daniel published a pamphlet defending himself against charges of immorality, and claiming that he had not realised the sexual implications of Allatini's book.

 I was assured by the author that the love between the hero and his friend was analogous to that between David and Jonathan.
 I did not see what has since been pointed out – that certain passages are open to an immoral interpretation.
 Personally, I would rather that any book were burnt than that I should be party to lending support to depravity of either the homo-sexual or the contra-sexual types.